Raashi Khanna To Lock Lips With Vijay Deverakonda: Is She Aping Rashmika Mandanna?

 Rashmika become the talk of the town for all the right reasons because of her crackling chemistry and kissing scenes with Vijay Deverakonda in Geetha Govindam, a smash hit.
 Thereafter, she reunited with the 30-year-old for Dear Comrade, which too featured plenty of lip-locks between the two.
 While the film flopped, Rashmika grabbed a fair deal of attention because of her bold acts, which worked in her favour.
 Many feel, Raashi too is trying to use a similar strategy to become Telugu cinema's next big thing.

-Will It Yield Desired Results?
+Will It Yield The Desired Results?

 Raashi's strategy, however, might not yield the desired results as World Famous Lover features three other lovely ladies (Aishwarya Rajesh, Catherine Tresa, and Izabelle Leite) as Vijay Deverakonda's love interests.